microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 All environment variables are defined in the `local.settings.json` that you must create if you want to run this Azure Function locally (you just have to copy paste the template from the `local.settings.json.template` file).

-If you run this Azure Function and listen to the expired keys in the Azure Cache for Redis, you will see that the function is triggered when a key with a suffix of `products:all` is expired.
+If you run this Azure Function and listen to the expired keys in the Azure Managed Redis, you will see that the function is triggered when a key with a suffix of `products:all` is expired.
 In fact this is because APIM add a prefix to it to avoid conflicts with other keys so you can see a key like `1_products:all` for instance.

 <div class="task" data-title="Tasks">